FREQUENTLY ASKED QUESTIONS

 - Is escalation instance for discrepancies between assessed participants and the audit provider in the assessment (interpretation of the VDA ISA or other catalogues)

-- Decides on accreditation of audit providers
+- Decides on approval of audit providers

 - Advises ENX Association on the further development and implementation of TISAX